fixmycrypto/FixMyCrypto/BUILD.md

 # Test:

-* run Test configuration in VS Code (or run FixMyCrypto -t)
+* Unit tests: run Test configuration in VS Code (or run FixMyCrypto -t)
+* Unit tests require phrases and addresses specified in secrets.json (see secrets.example.json)
+    * Blockchain search tests require some coins to be deposited in those addresses
-* cd tests && tests\tests.bat
+* Job tests: cd tests && .\tests.bat